Give Me All Your Luvin': Release and leaks

 On November 8, 2011, a demo version of the song, named "Give Me All Your Love", was leaked.
 According to Keith Caulfield from Billboard, "Within a few hours, [the song and its leak] was one of the top 10 trending topics worldwide on Twitter."
 Madonna's manager, Guy Oseary, addressed the leak on Twitter adding the singer's statement on the situation: "My true fans wouldn't do this".
 Oseary also clarified that their initial plan was for new music to come out in 2012 itself.
 He was happy with the positive reaction to the demo, but asked fans to help him police any more leaks.
 The leaked demo lacked vocals from both Minaj and M.I.A. which Madonna reflected upon, "It's really disappointing because you don't want things to come out till you're done with them, till you're ready.
 It's like everybody looking at your unfinished painting.
 It's like, 'Wait a minute.
 I didn't finish that.
 That's not fair."

 On December 22, 2011, the police arrested a 31-year-old man from Spain who had reportedly leaked the demo.
 They confirmed the suspect's initials as J.M.R. and described him as "a big Madonna fan"; they found recordings of the song in his belongings.
 He was arrested in Zaragoza, charged and subsequently released, pending a trial.
 It was confirmed by WENN in The Huffington Post that the person did not seek to achieve a profit from the release.
-In 2014, several demos from Madonna's thirteen studio album Rebel Heart leaked and an Israeli hacker named Adi Lederman was arrested: the indictment papers said that Lederman was also responsible for the leak of "Give Me All Your Luvin'".
+In 2014, several demos from Madonna's thirteenth studio album Rebel Heart leaked and an Israeli hacker named Adi Lederman was arrested: the indictment papers said that Lederman was also responsible for the leak of "Give Me All Your Luvin'".

 A month later, Interscope Records announced that the song would be released on February 3, 2012, three days before she was to perform at the Super Bowl XLVI halftime show.
 The track was her debut single from her three-album deal with Interscope Records.
 Along with the announcement Madonna revealed the cover art for the single.
 It depicted three black-and-white images of the singer side-by-side, making faces and posing, while wearing a t-shirt emblazoned with the song title.
 "Give Me All Your Luvin'" was sent to United States Mainstream radio on February 7, 2012.
 Madonna partnered with Clear Channel media to launch radio support for the track, and from February 3 it was played across 95 Mainstream and Rhythmic radio stations owned by them.
 The single was also played in the United Kingdom through Clear Channel's partnership with UK's Capital radio networks.
-They played the track at the top of every hour throughout the day till February 5, along with a megamix of songs from MDNA.
+They played the track at the top of every hour throughout the day until February 5, along with a megamix of songs from MDNA.
 The single was also released for streaming on iHeartRadio websites with online contests and promotional drives for buying it from iTunes.